Architecture

 Strict mode is for a future where law is authored to compile cleanly.
 Every amendment is structurally unambiguous, every target is explicitly addressable, every action is typed, every temporal effect is explicit.
 Strict mode forbids: target guessing, hidden insertion anchoring, fallback whole-section replacement, ambiguous omission expansion, silent date estimation.

-The endgame is not "replace legal prose with code."
-It is: law remains human-readable, but official publication also emits canonical machine-readable state/change artifacts alongside the human text.
+The target publication model keeps law human-readable while also emitting canonical machine-readable state/change artifacts alongside the human text.
 Strict mode is the compilation target for that future.
 Quirks mode is the recovery compiler for the past.

 Frontend / kernel boundary